 - An underlay will need to be laid on top of the existing surface.
 This will provide a soft, cushioned base for the artificial grass, giving it a more natural feel.
 It must be trimmed to size during installation.

 - Before you start laying your artificial grass, you will need to ensure the pile is facing the right direction.
 Decide where your main viewing point is going to be, your house, patio, decking or gazebo, and ensure the pile is facing this direction.

 - Lay your artificial grass flat across the areas that you wish to cover.
 To seam sections of grass together, jointing tape should be used shiny side down with seams laid on top.
 Glue will then need to be applied using a mastic gun.
 The pile of the grass will need to face the same direction, and a stiff brush can be used to go over the seams in order to disguise them.

 - Once your grass has been fixed into place you now need to undertake the last and final step.
 You know need to partially sand fill your new artificial grass with kiln dried sand, this should be applied evenly ensuring tufts are spread open if necessary.
-Approximately 6 to 8 kg of sand should be applied per square meter of grass.
-The sand will need to be brushed and blown into the grass as this helps to create a natural finish for the surface.
+You should use approximately 6 to 8 kg of sand per square meter of grass.
+If you brush and blow the sand into the grass, this will help create a natural finish for the surface.